How to Stop Ordering DoorDash (and Uber Eats, Grubhub, and Every Other Delivery App)

 Whether or not you use FakeEats, these strategies can help you start breaking the cycle today:

-1. The 20-minute rule When a craving hits, set a timer for 20 minutes and commit to not ordering until it goes off.
+- The 20-minute rule When a craving hits, set a timer for 20 minutes and commit to not ordering until it goes off.
 Do literally anything else — walk around the block, take a shower, call someone.
-Research shows the craving will usually pass before the timer does.
+The craving will usually pass before the timer does.

-3. Turn off notifications Delivery apps send push notifications specifically designed to trigger cravings: "Craving sushi? 🍣 Free delivery tonight!"
+- Turn off notifications Delivery apps send push notifications specifically designed to trigger cravings: "Craving sushi? 🍣 Free delivery tonight!"
 Go to your phone settings and disable all notifications from every delivery app.
-Remove the cue, weaken the loop.
+Remove the cue, and the loop loses its starting point.

-5. Journal your triggers For one week, every time you feel the urge to order, write down three things: the time, what you were doing, and how you were feeling.
+- Journal your triggers For one week, every time you feel the urge to order, write down three things: the time, what you were doing, and how you were feeling.
 Patterns will emerge fast.
-Most people discover 2-3 specific triggers that drive 80% of their ordering.
+Many people discover a small handful of triggers behind most of their ordering.

-7. Tell someone Compulsive ordering thrives in secrecy.
+- Tell someone Compulsive ordering thrives in secrecy.
 Tell a friend, a partner, or an online community what you're working on.
 The accountability alone can be transformative.
-You're not confessing a weakness — you're taking control of a habit that millions of people share.
+You're not confessing anything — you're taking control of a habit that millions of people share.

 You're Not Broken.
 You're Human.

-Food delivery addiction isn't a moral failing.
-It's a predictable response to apps that are engineered to exploit your brain's reward system.
+Food delivery addiction isn't a character flaw.
+It's a predictable response to apps that were engineered to create exactly this behavior.
 The fact that you're reading this article means you're already doing something most people don't — you're looking for a way out.

 Ready to break the cycle?